Student Support Services

 Note – Refund and Payroll preferences may be different.

 The Bearkat OneCard Services staff provides assistance in taking ID photos, activating cards, and providing information related to student refund and payroll disbursements.
-The Bearkat OneCard office also provides passport photos to all faculty, staff, and students free of charge.
-For more information, please visit our office in the Estill Building, Suite 230, contact us by phone at (936) 294-2273, or visit www.shsu.edu/onecard.
+The Bearkat OneCard office also provides passport photos to all faculty, staff, and students free of charge as well as assists with event tracking for campus events.
+For more information, please visit our office in the Estill Building, Suite 103, contact us by phone at (936) 294-2273, or visit Bearkat OneCard Services.

-The Career Services staff assists students and graduates of Sam Houston State University in their search for employment appropriate to their interests, skills, academic preparation, and personal aspirations.
-Opportunities and resources are provided to assist students in learning and implementing the life-long process of career exploration, career choice and ultimately, obtaining rewarding employment.
+The Career Success Center assists students, graduates, and alumni in their search for employment based on their interests, skills, academic preparation, and personal aspirations.
+Opportunities and resources are provided to assist students in learning about and developing career readiness and ultimately obtaining a rewarding career.

 - Campus Interviews with Company Recruiters